askasp/live_tea/Blag.md

 # Live Tea - Making a CQRS/DDD/Liveview/Elm-architecture chat app

 I considered adding AI to the title to buzz even more, but I refrained.

 According to https://mcfunley.com/choose-boring-technology you have a quota on how many new things you can try at once in a project.
-This demo has as much respect for quotas as a russian fishing vessel, and have nothing but non-boring tech.
+This demo has as much respect for quotas as a russian fishing vessel, and has nothing but non-boring tech.
 Naturally, this can make the point of this blag a bit hard to grasp, so to be precise.

 My main goal is to:
 * Show how phoenix liveview (LV) and CQRS can work together to make fast (really fast), and robust applications.